scrapy/scrapy/docs/topics/selectors.rst

 Selectors also have a ``re()`` method for extracting data using regular expressions.
-However, unlike using the ``select()`` method, the ``re()`` method does not return a list of :class:`~scrapy.xpath.XPathSelector` objects, so you can't construct nested ``.re()`` calls.
+However, unlike using the ``select()`` method, the ``re()`` method does not return a list of :class:`~scrapy.selector.XPathSelector` objects, so you can't construct nested ``.re()`` calls.

 Here's an example used to extract images names from the :ref:`HTML code